gopi-suvanam/gopi-suvanam.github.io/_posts/2021-05-26-Small-Data-AI.md

 ---
 layout: post
 title: Small Data AI
+description: Most Machine Learning and AI problems can be solved using small data sets.
+This article explores how and why Small Data approach is important.
 ---
 There is a fascinating story about horse manure paraphrased in the TV series “Silicon Valley”: